Revers3c-Team/CTF-writeups/ctf.squnity.com/script/README.md

 ![picture3](https://user-images.githubusercontent.com/46635361/51079512-fc18c080-16d0-11e9-9c2b-3e1dba69c7a1.png)

-using x64dbg you can find that it uses [IsDebuggerPresent](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680345(v=vs.85).aspx) function to dentermine whenever there is a debugger or not and if there is a debugger a messagebox saying 'This is a third-party compiled AutoIt script.' will showing instead.
+using x64dbg you can find that it uses [IsDebuggerPresent](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680345(v=vs.85).aspx) function to dentermine whenever there is a debugger or not and if there is a debugger a messagebox saying 'This is a third-party compiled AutoIt script.' will show instead.

 ![untitled](https://user-images.githubusercontent.com/46635361/51079617-b4933400-16d2-11e9-8203-0c3641e5a6a6.png)